 From here, presets will be loaded as your listing accounting rules and you can edit as needed.

-Once a proper Bnbtally setup is complete, your Airbnb reservation accounting is automated.
+Once a proper Tallybreeze setup is complete, your Airbnb reservation accounting is automated.
 In this section, we’ll focus on other common transaction workflows that are related to an Airbnb Co-Host business.

 You, the Airbnb Co-Host, have received a payment in the amount of $3130 from the property Owner, Tara Cosale.
 You’d like to reconcile the amount properly from your Operations Bank Account using the following entry: